Open Source · C++20 · GPL v3

 Most terminal emulators treat SSH as an afterthought — something you type into the prompt, configure once, and forget.
 But for anyone who maintains production systems, juggles a dozen remote hosts, or hops between bastion servers all day, the terminal is SSH. naTE was built with that workflow as the starting point, not the edge case.

 Tiling, tabs, persistent workspaces, broadcast input, and a connection manager that auto-loads ~/.ssh/config — hosts, identity files, ProxyJump rules, the whole inventory.
 MFA challenges (Duo, YubiKey, PAM) are handled natively in the GUI.
 Agent and X11 forwarding work without flags.
-SFTP file transfer is a built-in dialog with a remote directory browser; the Edit Remote File workflow lets you open remote files in your local editor with automatic re-upload on save.
+Local and remote port forwarding are managed per session with live health detection.
+A full-window remote file explorer and dual-pane transfer manager (naFX) handles browsing, editing, and moving files without a second login — and the Edit Remote File workflow lets you open remote files in your local editor with automatic re-upload on save.

 If you manage remote servers, work with serial consoles, or just want a terminal that doesn't forget your sessions when you close it, naTE is built for you.
 Free and open source under GPL v3, distributed as a single Linux AppImage with no installation required.